 While the church and church organizations need to know this sociological generation information for the above reasons, the main focus of this program will be on the required tasks throughout the stages of human life that are largely driven by normal, healthy, biology and the natural order that God has built into his creation, which, therefore, are common throughout the world.
-Characteristics of the stages will be given, some of which, involving tasks, parallel and interface with the generational designations.
+Characteristics of the stages will be given, some of which, involving vital tasks, parallel and interface with the generational designations.
 Also included are Biblical references and implications and applications, largely pertaining to and for the church and our work, which the Lord has called us to do.

 The careful scientific research findings pertaining to these life stages, which roughly parallel the sociological generational distinctions, are task-oriented rather than value oriented as with the emphasis on generations.
-Thus, it is to these vital tasks, which are essential in each age group that we now turn our attention.
+For a fuller understanding of the generations, it will be helpful first to consider an overview of child and adolescent development, upon which adult development is based and proceeds.